-Qualifications The qualified candidate should have received a master's or doctoral degree in one of the relevant fields (e.g. Virology, Immunology).
+Qualifications The qualified candidate should have received a master's or doctoral degree in one of the relevant fields (e.g. Virology, Immunology) or be currently pursuing the degree with completion expected prior to the appointment starting date.
 Degree must have been received within the past five years.